Course Recording

 (1:41:45)

-1. I have been serving a sister for about four months.
+- I have been serving a sister for about four months.
 When she first came, it was because of financial problems.
 She and her husband had always been scammed or failed in their investments for decades.
-Not long ago, they borrowed 600,000 to invest in tungsten mines, but because various procedures could not be completed, it has been stalled.
+Not long ago, they borrowed 600,000 yuan to invest in tungsten mines, but because various procedures could not be completed, it has been stalled.
 The partner said they would refund the money, but it has been delayed for more than a month.
 This sister is very worried.
 My question is, should I be concerned about her financial problems or the problems behind her financial problems?
-This sister is easily worried about worldly things and has a very lacking mentality, so my idea is to build her faith in God so that she can become someone who trusts in God.
+This sister is easily worried about worldly things and has a very lacking mentality, so my idea is to build her faith in God so that she can become a person who trusts in God.
 Is this correct?
-(Weivian)
+(WeWeiAn)

 About Pastoring Family Members